gracekishino/gracekishino/README.md

 Hello!

-I'm a freelance software engineer based in Tokyo.
+I'm a freelance software developer based in Tokyo.

 For more info see my [Linkedin Profile](https://www.linkedin.com/in/gracekishino/).